Skip to content

 2. Executes each model’s SQL against DuckDB in dependency order

-3. Validates contract assertions against actual output
+3. Validates contract assertions against the actual output (when run with --contracts contracts)

 4. Reports pass/fail for each model